 If these six core values are what you are searching for, then please let me know how I can help you with these practices.

-Jessica McCoy is passionate about walking alongside and encouraging families with exceptional children.
+Jessica McCoy, LMFT is passionate about walking alongside and encouraging families with exceptional children.
 After graduating from Lipscomb University with degrees in theology and psychology, Jessica taught at High Hopes Development Center.
 High Hopes is an inclusive preschool for children with special needs as well as typically developing children.
 Here Jessica cultivated skills of working with children who need additional support as well as empowering families to help their children develop both socially and emotionally.

-Jessica furthered her expertise by attending Trevecca Nazarene University to obtain a Masters of Marriage and Family Therapy (MMFT).
+Jessica furthered her expertise by attending Trevecca Nazarene University to obtain a Masters of Marriage and Family Therapy (MFT).
 There she also counseled college students transitioning from adolescence to adulthood.
 This degree allowed Jessica to continue developing her emotionally-focused approach to therapy.
 Also, using mindfulness and Brainspotting (Level One) to help her clients create new connections and move towards health.